 For the guys who read this first issue of the newsstand like I did, you will remember that The Six Million Dollar Man was on TV.
 But this wasn’t a cheap rip off of ABC’s Cyborg.
-Deathlok, who Buckler originally wanted to call Deadlock until Moench came up with the name, is literally Frankenstein as a Cyborg.
+Rich's original name for the character was DEADLOCK (as in a man locked in death), which was at a later stage refined to DEATHLOK as suggested by Doug Moench.
 In the first issue we discover that Colonel Luther Manning, described by Ryker as one of the most brilliant battlefield strategists alive, was killed on the battlefield.
 Half of Manning’s face and his entire right arm were blown off by a concussion bomb.
 Ryker’s scientists have kept Manning’s brain alive, and they rebuild his body with cybernetic parts, making him better, stronger, faster, and more lethal than anyone in the future!

 Deathlok was Rich Buckler’s idea—he created the visual of the character and initially envisioned it as a novel.
-But Doug Moench has to be listed as the co-creator, because he contributed so many essential elements.
 My favorite thing about this character is that he shares his brain with a computer, who constantly challenges his decisions.
-This sequence from page 2 of Astonishing Tales #25 is truly remarkable on a several levels.
-One being that it is very cinematic, drawn by Buckler as if he is a movie director, with the sequence of the victim running away—every movement tracked by Deathlok’s computer.
-The second is that there are three levels of narration in the captions: Deathlok’s computer voice, Manning’s voice, and a third-person voice that is the marriage of the two personalities.
-In the backup article, Moench says that Deathlok took him longer to write than other comics, because of the complexity involve in the narration.
+This sequence from page 2 of Astonishing Tales #25 is truly remarkable.
+It is very cinematic, drawn by Buckler as if he is a movie director, with the sequence of the victim running away—every movement tracked by Deathlok’s computer.
+The second is that there are three levels of narration in the captions: Deathlok’s computer voice, Manning’s voice, and an omniscient narrator that was written in a sort of stream of consciousness style.
+The "omniscient narrator" was dropped in later issues to clarify the storytelling.

 The other remarkable thing about Deathlok’s first appearance was the promotional push that it received.
 Back then we didn’t have Previews or web sites or any type of magazine telling us what was coming.
 F.O.O.M.
 (Friends of Old Marvel) subscribers who received FOOM #5 in 1974 read this short article by Doug Moench: Buckler & Me & Deathlok Makes Three.
 His first meeting with Buckler and discussing the artist’s ideas for the character over deli sandwiches in New York City.
 How many kids dreamed of working for Marvel after reading that, hanging out with Moench, Gerber, Thomas, and throwing around ideas for Marvel Comics?
 I know I did.